MQ-FOAR705/Version-Control-Supervisor-Feedback-PoC/README.md

 For this process you will need:

 - Access to terminal on macOS.
-This will also work on Windows.
+For Windows use Git BASH, it will come with Git when GIt is downloaded for Windows.
 - [Pandoc](https://pandoc.org/installing.html) downloaded and installed.
 - [Git](https://git-scm.com/downloads) downloaded and installed.
 - A [GitHub](https://github.com/) account.